If your question isn’t here please contact us via the Contact page.

 We have one instructor per person who jumps.
 You must go with an instructor.
 Two friends who have never skydived cannot go under the same parachute.
 One tandem pair will leave the plane, then the next follows a few seconds later.
 Our plane can take a total of 8 tandems (16 people).
 How many Tandem Instructors we have on the day you’re jumping also influences how many people can go at once.

 We jump all year round.
+Winter is the best time for skydiving in Jurien Bay. many of the cold fronts which hit Perth and further south don’t reach as far as Jurien Bay.
+Winter is full of crisp blue sky days with no wind!
 In Summer, we only take bookings in the mornings because of the strong sea breezes in the afternoons.
 The earlier you book in the morning in Summertime, the more guaranteed you are to jump.
 Even throughout the rest of the year, it is good to book before lunchtime because then we get the maximum options with the weather.
 Sometimes we have to wait a little while for weather conditions to become suitable.
 We jump 7 days a week except Christmas Day and New Years Day.

 We offer tandem skydives from 8,000ft, 10,000ft, and 14,000ft.
 Occasionally we have specials to 15,000ft but you must join our mailing list to be made aware of those.
 With Skydive Jurien Bay you get the height you pay for, never anything less.
 We are located at sea level so there are no issues going to a true 14,000ft.